 Note that all of these rewards fit into the new healthier lifestyle you’re trying to create.
 The other type of reward is the emotional reward.
 What feeling do you get from following through with your new habit?
 Do you feel energized, grounded or did you relieve some pent up stress?
 Did you end your workout session feeling empowered?
 All of these feelings will also help you to follow through with your new routine eventually creating an automatic habit.

 Having trouble coming up with solutions to your particular situation?
 Why don’t you join my private Facebook group, Weight Loss After 50?
 It’s FREE, and a wonderful source of information and support.
-Just click here: http://bit.ly/freefitgroup Once you go over to the group, answer the 3 questions required, and request to join, I’ll accept you right away (well as soon as I see it).
+Just click here: http://bit.ly/freefitgroup Once you go over to the group, answer the 3 questions required to request to join, I’ll accept you right away (well as soon as I see it).

 Your first steps are to read the pinned post & introduce yourself to the group.
 Your next step is to show up, get some support, and give some support.
 Be sure to turn on notifications so you don’t miss my live broadcasts.
 This is a wonderful, safe community to share both your wins and your struggles and learn the truth when it comes to losing weight and getting in shape after 50.